srijitm/sample-serverless-sentiment-analysis/Readme.md

 ## Improvements

 * Update the Lambda function to use the batch versions of the comprehend calls to lower costs and improve performance.
+* Create secondary indexes on user_id to retrieve all reviews submitted by a specific user